 A pricing run based on NPRR 626 (Reliability Deployment Price Adder) will be required to mitigate price reversals associated with the deployment of Load Resources and/or out-of-market reliability deployments that may otherwise reduce the total Real-Time price in times of scarcity.
 The objective of the pricing run will remain the same — that is, to determine the positive change to System Lambda when Load Resources or out-of-market reliability deployments occur.
 This positive change to System Lambda is added to all original energy prices (LMPs), and under RT Co-optimization the same positive change to System Lambda would be added to all the original MCPCs.

+The pricing run module is run after RTC.
 This pricing run will not require the modification of dispatch limits (High Dispatch Limit or HDL, and Low Dispatch Limit or LDL) for “in-market” Resources because in RT Co-optimization, the concept of High Ancillary Service Limit or HASL does not exist.
 Rather, the Resource’s entire capacity (between its Low Sustained Limit or LSL and High Sustained Limit or HSL) is considered available for allocation between energy and AS.
+The implication is that HDL calculated for the pricing run is not limited to HASL but by HSL and the LDL calculated for pricing run is not floored at LASL

 In addition, automatic UFR trip of Load Resources may need to be considered in the NPRR 626 pricing run if Load Resources providing RRS are not charged an AS imbalance payment for RRS under UFR trip.